mcelhennyi/CryptoTaxBot/README.md

 5) Repeat each month (configurable)

 # Status
+## Current
 January 2018: This is currently a WIP but I hope to have this done sometime in the coming months (Feb/Mar 2018)
 Update (2/12/18): The bot can pull down all past trades (up to 500 per coin) and calculate the `Fair Market Value` of that trade on the day it was made.
 The `Fair Market Value` used in this program is the `average` cost of `BTC` on the `DAY` of the trade.
 It will save all the information from binance along with calculated `Fair market values` into a CSV for visualizing in MS Excel.

+## TODO
+- create a way to only retrieve what has not been retrieved yet.
+- automate uploading results to google drive for garunteed backup
+- retrieve more that 500 per coin, if needed (imagine running this program once at the end of the year, instead of periodically throughout the year)

 # Calculated Values and Calculations
 ## Definitions